Costa Rica roofing and roof repairs

 Additionally, this same water accumulating inside the gutters flows onto the fascia materials and eventually stains the surface.
 The soffits and fascias have cementitious laminates (known as Fibrolit) for the finished surface.
 Repairmen cannot tape or plaster Fibrolit like drywall.
 Therefore cracks are always visible where they join together.

-If you need an inspection for damages or in need for roof repairs, I am at your service.
+If you need an inspection for damages or in need of roof repairs, I am at your service.

 Before you purchase a home in Costa Rica, contact Tom Rosenberger for his home inspection services.
 Tom Rosenberger is a knowledgeable home and land inspector in Costa Rica with over 30 years of land development and construction experience.
 He enables his clients to “See Beyond the Obvious” before committing to land acquisition and construction projects.
 Tom has lived in Costa Rica since 1992 and is a legal resident.
 He has built and remodeled homes and condominiums, along with developing land into building lots.